Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-This depends entirely on your needs, but we suggest an upgrade for both less experienced and advanced users alike.
+This depends entirely on your needs, but we suggest an upgrade for less experienced and advanced users.

 By doing the upgrade, you’ll transfer the license to Windows 11, so you don’t have to deal with activation later.

-Plus, the free upgrade process won’t last forever, and according to Microsoft, the free upgrade process should last at least up to October 5th, 2022.
+Plus, the free upgrade process won’t last forever, and according to Microsoft, the free upgrade process should last at least until October 5th, 2022.

-If this turns out to be true, it might be a good idea to upgrade and save yourself the trouble and use the free upgrade offer.
+If this turns out to be accurate, it might be a good idea to upgrade, save yourself the trouble, and use the free upgrade offer.

-The main problem with the upgrade is that you’ll keep all your files, even the ones that you don’t need, along with all apps and registry entries, which might negatively affect your performance.
+The main problem with the upgrade is that you’ll keep all your files, even those you don’t need, along with all apps and registry entries, which might negatively affect your performance.

 However, we would go for an upgrade, and if any performance issues appear, you can always perform a clean install to fix them.

-For more information about this subject, we suggest visiting our guide on how to install Windows 11 without file loss.
+For more information about this subject, we suggest visiting our guide on installing Windows 11 without file loss.

 If you have any questions, feel free to ask them in the comments section below.